Order reception

 In order reception, it is only possible to work on one order at a time, but multiple orders can be searched for and displayed in a list.

 The actual order page with all the information about the order is on the right.
 The Order number is shown at the top in bold (1).
-The information displayed about the order can be freely customised and several views can be saved and switched between (2).
+The information displayed on the order can be freely customised and several views can be saved and switched between (2).
 Open the order settings with .

 Default views for different screen sizes are included in the installation, and a custom view is often created during start-up.
 For more information on how to set up order reception, see Organising the groups in Order reception.